Your next level of success

 There were nights the phone would ring in the middle of the night.
 Pawpaw would get up, get dressed, and drive to meet a family at the hospital or their home.
 He didn't fix people.
 He uplifted them.
 Inspired them.
 Helped them remember they were going to be okay.

 As a child, I wanted to be him.
-As an adult, I realize I am.
+As an adult, I realize I am like him.
 Just with different tools.

 That truth was hard won.